Amazon SageMaker

 jumpstart | AWS JumpStart foundation models | json.generated_text |

 Different model types return results in different response formats.
-You should configure the appropriate JavaScript expression for response extraction:
+Configure the appropriate JavaScript expression for extraction:

 - JumpStart models (Llama): Use